benjamincrozat/lumen-boilerplate/README.md

 Here are some of my thoughts on testing:
 - Unit Tests don't ensure a working API.
 Good Integration Tests make your API a hell lot more reliable and you don't have to switch back and forth between your code and a HTTP client;
 - Test all your endpoints and validation rules.
-Don't forget to tests permissions too.
+Don't forget to tests permissions too;
-- Use [Facades inside your tests](https://laravel.com/docs/5.6/mocking) to make mocking smoother;
+- Use [Facades inside your tests](https://laravel.com/docs/5.6/mocking) to make mocking smoother.

 ![](https://user-images.githubusercontent.com/3613731/39563202-7a9e0eb4-4eaf-11e8-8392-12d6e72ecb99.jpg)